Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 "There is no doubt that Sergio was a very special, unique man," Manley said Wednesday morning on a conference call with investors.
 "And there is no doubt that he's going to be sorely missed."

+Born in Italy, Marchionne attended high school and college in Canada, where his family emigrated when he was 14.
+He studied philosophy and law — but he also got degrees in business and commerce, setting him on a career path that wound its way from Canadian accounting firms to SGS, a Swiss testing and certification company — and finally to Fiat.

 Marchionne's death was announced on the same day that the company he nursed back to health reported its quarterly earnings.
-The results include an adjusted net profit of more than $1.1 billion in the second quarter of 2018.
+The results include an adjusted net profit of more than $1.1 billion in the second quarter of 2018 — a drop of 9 percent from 2017.

+The company lowered its expectations of profits for this year, but it also met another one of Marchionne's goals, by ridding itself of net industrial debt.